ytlin322790/frg_aah/frg_code_revised.py/README.md

 To implement this functional RG code, you need Python version 3.8 or 3.7, numpy, scipy and numba installed on your device.
 For the density with functional RG density respond vertex flow in large system size, one need to implement the numerics in the cluster.

-To download numpy and scipy, you can do the following
+To download numpy and scipy, you can do the following:

 ```bash
 pip install numba
 pip install scipy
 ```

-More detail of the numpy and scipy can be found in the wedsite 'https://numpy.org' and 'https://www.scipy.org'.
+More detail of the numpy and scipy can be found in the website 'https://numpy.org' and 'https://www.scipy.org'.

 To download numba,  do the following:
 ```bash
 pip install numba
 ```

-More detail about the numba can be found in the wedsite 'https://numba.pydata.org'.
+More detail about the numba can be found in the website 'https://numba.pydata.org'.
 ## Getting-started

 The essential object in the fRG formalism is the FRG one-particle irreducible (1PI) vertex.